agmcfarland/FluPipeline/README.md

 - Detailed tables and figures
 - Custom reference strains can be added
 - Automatic thread selection selection to run samples in parallel
-- Run pipeline only on a subsample of reads
+- Downsample reads and run pipeline
 - Automatic testing
 - Simple installation

+---

 ## Installation instructions